monash-merc/store.monash/docs/source/hsm_app.rst

 HSM App
 =============

-Store.Monash now supports displaying online/offline status for file in Hierarchical Storage Management system.
-User can also submit a request to recall an offline file or a dataset.
+Store.Monash now supports displaying online/offline status for files in the Hierarchical Storage Management system.
+Users can also submit a request to recall an offline file or a dataset.

 Online/Offline status
 ----------------------

-On dataset view page under tree view and list view, each file will have a status symbol indicating if it is online or offline.
+On the dataset view page under tree view and list view, each file will have a status symbol indicating if it is online or offline.
-If a file is online, there will be green dot indicating online status.
+If a file is online, there will be a green dot indicating online status.
-If a file is offline, there wil be a gray dot indicating offline status.
+If a file is offline, there will be a gray dot indicating offline status.

 .. image:: images/hsm_online_offline.jpg